cwendorf/CALM/README.md

 ### Usage

-**CALM** can take existing coding patterns and decode them to determine the hypotheses being tested.
+The package can take existing coding patterns and decode them to determine the hypotheses being tested.

 - [Extracting Regression Codes](./docs/extractingRegressionCodes.md) - Examples of extracting from traditional regression codes
 - [Extracting Base Codes](./docs/extractingBaseCodes.md) - Examples of extracting from R Base contrast codes

-**CALM** can take a set of linear contrasts to be tested and produce coding schemes.
+The package can take a set of linear contrasts to be tested and produce coding schemes.

 - [Producing Common Codes](./docs/producingCommonCodes.md) - Examples of producing commonly specified contrast codes
 - [Producing Custom Codes](./docs/producingCustomCodes.md) - Examples of producing custom contrast codes

-**CALM** can be used in conjunction with R's analytical strategies (like the Linear Model) to test hypotheses for real data problems.
+The package can be used in conjunction with R's analytical strategies (like the Linear Model) to test hypotheses for real data problems.

 - [Using Common Codes](./docs/usingCommonCodes.md) - Examples using the package's built-in contrast codes
 - [Using Custom Codes](./docs/usingCustomCodes.md) - Examples using custom contrast codes